New York drama critic Mortimer Brewster (Cary Grant

 Aunt Martha comes home, the Rev. Harper leaves, and there are mysterious references to Teddy having "to dig a new lock for the Panama Canal" and "looking in the window seat."
 Before this is explained, Mortimer and Elaine arrive with their news -- Elaine goes to her father's house -- and there is also a reference to Mortimer's other brother, Jonathan (Raymond Massey

 ).
 Left alone for a few minutes, Mortimer pokes around and finds a fresh corpse in the window seat.
 He immediately suspects Teddy is responsible, and confronts his aunts with this.
 "But there's a body in the window seat!"
 "Yes, dear, we know."
-It turns out the body is Mr. Adam Hoskins, who has been killed using poisoned elderberry wine (made with elderberries from the graveyard and tinctured with a cocktail of poisons from their father's laboratory).
+It turns out the body is Mr. Adam Hoskins, whom the aunts have killed using poisoned elderberry wine (made with elderberries from the graveyard and tinctured with a cocktail of poisons from their father's laboratory).
 Aunt Abby and Aunt Martha have been poisoning lonely old men to help them find peace.
-Mr. Hoskins is their twelfth, the first being a Mr. Midgeley who died of a heart attack.
+Mr. Hoskins is their twelfth, the first being a Mr. Midgeley, who inspired them by dying of a heart attack.
 Teddy buries the victims in the cellar in the "locks of Panama."

 Mortimer is, understandably, rather concerned, and is too distracted to talk to Elaine when she tries to attract his attention.
 He loves his aunts and does not want the police involved, so he determines that Teddy, known to be a lunatic, should take the blame if the murders ever come to light; he thus has to immediately commit Teddy to Happydale.
 Commitment requires that papers be signed by Judge Cullman (Vaughan Glaser